flutter/flutter/engine/src/flutter/CONTRIBUTING.md

  * If you're on Linux, run `sudo ./build/install-build-deps.sh`
  * If you're on Mac, install Oracle's Java JDK, version 1.7 or later.
  * If you're on Mac, install `ant`: `brew install ant`
+ * If you're on Windows, install Visual Studio (non-Google developers only)
  * If you're planning on working on the [buildroot](https://github.com/flutter/buildroot) repository as well, and have a local checkout of that repository, run the following commands in the `src` directory to update your git remotes accordingly:

  ```bash